ARIA: application role

 Indicates that an element is visible but disabled

-A reference to the element that provides the error message for an the element on which it is set
+A reference to the element that provides the error message for the element on which it is set

 If set to